utkarsh914/whatsapp-stalker/README.md

+## If you're not okay with the script thing, I wrote a chrome extension too for this.
+[Go here](https://github.com/utkarsh914/whatsapp-stalker-chrome-extension)

 # Whatsapp-Stalker
 Track when people came online and went offline on WhatsApp Web It can track only a single target at a time.
 So, don't hop from one person's chat to another.
 Leave it open on target's only.